hetu-script/hetu-script/docs/docs/en-US/grammar/class/readme.md

 ## super

-Within a class's namespace, use **super** to access the super class's members.
+Within a instance's namespace, use **super** to access the super class's members.

 ```dart
 class Super3 {